VENOMJ-P/Api_Gateway/README.md

 ## Logging

 The API Gateway uses the `morgan` library to log incoming requests in the "combined" format, which provides detailed information about each request.

-## Contributing

-Contributions are welcome!
-Please create an issue or submit a pull request for any enhancements or bug fixes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.